koseidiamond/KoseiHelper/README.md

 ### Plant
 This entity can move in a cycle, move when the player gets near, or jump when the player is above, and works in all 4 directions.
 Optionally, it can also shoot.
 The bullets can melt Defrostable Blocks.
 The small plants (Black and Jumping) respond like normal Actors (which means they can be pushed by blocks or fall down).
-### Trigger Spinner
-"Spinners" that appear only after the player touches them and leaves the hitbox.
-They have the vanilla colors and can be attached to solids.
-*Note: this entity is obsolete, but you can copy the plugin from the LoennPrivate folder into your Loenn folder to use it.
 ### Custom Hahaha
 A group of sprites that wave towards a direction while playing a sound when a flag is true.
 ### Mary Block